 The U.S. Commercial Service at the U.S. Mission to the European Union (CSEU) is part of the U.S. Department of Commerce.
 CSEU’s mission is to promote U.S. business interests in the European Union through advocacy, information dissemination, and cooperation with other Commercial Service posts throughout Europe and the world.
 The U.S. Mission to the European Union is situated in the heart of Brussels, next door to the bilateral U.S. Embassy to Belgium, convenient to public transportation; the Arts-Loi Metro station is one block away.

-Our office is accepting applications for Winter and Spring 2017.
+Our office is accepting applications for Summer 2018.

 I. Internship Program

 The internship program at the CSEU in Brussels attracts interns from both graduate and undergraduate college/university programs from throughout the United States and Belgium.
 This program is voluntary and uncompensated.
 Although many interns find the experience valuable, there is no salary, no stipend, no expense allowances, and no housing available for interns.
 Volunteer service is not creditable for leave or any other employee benefits.
 Many interns receive academic credit from their educational institution for their internship at CSEU.

 § Office hours are 9 a.m. to 6 p.m., 4 days a week and 9 a.m. to 4 p.m. one day a week.

 § Interns work 38 hours per week for a minimum of three months, although other arrangements may be possible on a case-by-case basis.